 Most homeowners find that three to three-and-a-half inches is a good height, though it may take some time to become acclimated to a length that feels a little shaggy at first.
 Mowing the lawn to this height once a week (or less during heat and drought stress) will ease the stress to the plants and result in an overall healthier lawn.
 Using a mulching lawnmower is even better; returning the clippings to the lawn saves work and provides another source of organic matter to the lawn.

-A longer lawn means more leaf blade, this provides numerous benefits.
-More leaf blade means more photosynthesis which results in stronger, more prolific root and shoot growth, meaning the plant can greater withstand stresses like drought, insect infestation, and heat.
-It also creates a denser turf, able to crowd out weeds and providing a lawn that is arguably as attractive as a cropped, yet unhealthy, lawn.
+A longer lawn means more leaf blade, and this provides several benefits.
+More leaf blade means more photosynthesis, which results in stronger, more prolific root and shoots growth.
+This, in turn, means the plant is better able to withstand stresses such as drought, insect infestation, and heat.
+Healthier individual turf plants lead to a denser lawn that will crowd out weeds.
+Longer grass also has the effect of hiding whatever patchy, thin areas do exist in the lawn.

 All too many homeowners react to the presence of weeds assuming it's necessary to "get out the chemicals."
 This is a myth that lawn care services and chemical manufacturers are all too ready to perpetuate.

 In reality, though, the reason for the weeds is very often a lawn that has been stressed by mowing it too short.
 The solution may be ingeniously simple: let the grass grow to a longer height and keep it there.